ivogeorg/ce-learning-progression-003-screensavers-part3/learning-progression-with-la-schema.md

 **TODO** This is probably the most challenging screensaver.
 Expand to include everything learned, systematically organized into a unified software engineering experience!
 1. `[<lernact-prac>]`Implement the Slytherin screensaver into a function called `slytherin`.
 Three are three tiers of implementation, where the **first tier is siffucient for full credit for this step**, and the others are **optional challenges**:
-   1. **Tier 1** A single snake moves randomly around the screen, without stepping off the screen, without wrapping around at edges, and without stepping on itself.
+   1. **Tier 1** A single snake moves randomly around the screen (in all 8 directions), without stepping off the screen, without wrapping around at edges, and without stepping on itself.
 The head of the snake should be brighter than its body.
-The snake's starting length (including head) should be random in the range [3, 5].
+The snake's starting length (including head) should be random in the range [3, 6].
+If the snake gets stuck in a corner (meaning there is no position for it to go next by the above rules), it dies and is removed.
    2. **Tier 2** [max 5 extra step points] Multiple snakes, with different colors and random overlap.
    3. **Tier 3** [max 10 extra step points] Add the functionality of a _biter snake_, which bites and kills other snakes on contact (meaning its head is in a position where there are other snakes).
 There should be a 15% chance for a snake to be a biter.
 Upon being bitten, a snake disappears.
 A biter does not bite itself.
 For each snake bitten, the biter grows its tail by 1.
 The snakes are randomly repopulated so that a biter does not remain by itself.
 2. `[<lernact-prac>]`Integrate into `screensavers.js` with a gesture of your own choosing, and tag with `v1.2`.